Mitigating security risks from AI recommendation poisoning

 • Run adversarial tests with security experts and close gaps found.

-Follow these measures to reduce the attack surface for AI recommendation poisoning and to restore confidence in recommendation outputs and stored user preferences.
+These controls reduce the attack surface for AI recommendation poisoning and make biased recommendations easier to spot and unwind.